The Bank of England is allowed to use HM Queen Elizabeth II's portrait

 Portraits on polymer

-Today’s notes use the same portrait of the Queen that has appeared since 1990.
+Today’s notes use the same portrait of HM Queen Elizabeth II that has appeared since 1990.
 Instead of a watermark, they feature a see-through window containing a smaller but clearly-defined version of the portrait.

 The familiarity of this portrait helped create a sense of continuity when the Bank of England began printing notes on polymer in 2016.
 It’s a timeless image of a monarch who has been a feature of our banknotes for generations.